-Ben Carson is a name most notable for the first ever successful separation of conjoined twins.
+Ben Carson is a name most notable for the first-ever successful separation of conjoined twins.
 It’s also a household name, thanks to his books which include Gifted Hands and Think Big.
 His exemplary work in the medical field has awarded him more than 60 honorary doctorate degrees and several national merit citations.
-Most notable is his 2008 Presidential Medal of Freedom award, the highest a civilian can receive in the US.
+Most notable is his 2008 Presidential Medal of Freedom Award, the highest a civilian can receive in the US.
 He has written over a hundred neurosurgical publications during his lifetime and was once a presidential candidate in the 2016 presidential race before pitching his tent with Donald Trump.

 The gifted neurosurgeon was born on the 18th of September, 1951 in Detroit, Michigan.
 Prior to this, his parents (Robert Carson Jr. and Sonya Carson) lived in Chattanooga, Tennessee.
 They later moved to Detroit where both Ben and his elder brother Curtis were born.
 Ben’s public school education began in 1956 at the Fisher School in Detroit.
-He continued schooling well into first, second and half of the third grade, maintaining average grades throughout.
-When he was five years old, his mother discovered that his father had a prior family and was not divorced with his first wife.
+He continued schooling well into first, second, and half of the third grade, maintaining average grades throughout.
+When he was five years old, his mother discovered that his father had a prior family and was not divorced from his first wife.
 At the age of eight, in 1959, his parents separated.

 His mother moved him and his brother to her older sister’s home in the Dorchester and Roxbury neighbourhoods of Boston.
 There, he attended a two-classroom school alongside his brother at the Berea Seventh-day Adventist church.
 In 1961, the family moved back to Detroit, living in Springwells Village; a predominantly white neighbourhood.
 While they lived there, their Deacon Street home was rented out.
 Returning back to public school in Detroit was tough for Ben Carson and his brother, as they both lagged behind the other students because they didn’t learn much when they were in Boston.